futurice/pepperoni-sample-app/README.md

 By default, the app name is **Pepperoni App Template**, so in order to give a name to your application, just run the script `./support/rename.sh YourAppName`.
 Once the script is executed you will need to change the title of the app in the navigation bar, simply go to `src/navigator/Navigation.js` and search for *"Pepperoni App Template"* and replace that title with your app name.

+In our case, our app name is **Lunch Wheel**, so we run the script like: `./support/rename.sh LunchWheel`.

 ### Step 3: Adding your app icons

 **On Android**: add the different sizes of your icons to the folders `android/app/src/main/res/mipmap-WHATEVERdpi` and replace the current `ic_launcher.png` with yours.